-Time (Weighting of final grade) Type of assessment Format of assessment SL HL External 2 hours 45 minutes (70%) 4 hours (80%) Paper 1 A problem-solving paper that includes questions requiring the reading, understanding, interpretation and writing of code in Java or Python.
-1 hour 15 minutes (35%) 2 hours (40%) Paper 2 This paper focuses on applying theory and practice to real-world contexts, and includes a structured question framed by a given technology context.
-1 hour 30 minutes (35%) 2 hours (40%) Internal 45 hours (30%) 45 hours (20%) Computational solution report An individual computational solution development project.
-Students produce a report that details the development of a computational solution following the software development life cycle (SDLC) process.
+Time (weighting of final grade) Type of assessment Format of assessment SL HL External 2 hours 30 minutes (70%) 4 hours (80%) Paper 1 Questions focused on the four topics in theme A, "Concepts of computer science".
+The paper also consists of three questions related to the case study.
+1 hour 15 minutes (35%) 2 hours (40%) Paper 2 Questions for SL and HL focused on the three topics in theme B, "Computational thinking and problem-solving".
+Additional questions for HL, focused on OOP and abstract data types.
+Students can answer questions in either Java or Python.
+1 hour 15 minutes (35%) 2 hours (40%) Internal The computational solution Students develop a computational solution to a real-world problem of their own choosing.
+The solution should use the concepts, skills and tools acquired in the course and the computational thinking process.
 35 hours (30%) 35 hours (20%)